About Us

 EXTENDING OUR REACH

-If you are interested in hosting students for ACEs and trauma-focused summer practicums, and/or if your agency would like to host students for a service project for the graduate course on ACEs and trauma, contact Dr. Danielle Kassow, Director, Programs, at [email protected]
+If you are interested in hosting students for ACEs and trauma-focused summer practicums, or if your agency would like to host students for a service learning project connected to a graduate course, please contact Wanda Garcia, Director of Community Engagement, [email protected]